Hi all. Here as promised is my latest piece of embroidered, wet felted...felt. Would you like a closer look?

 Bunnies, bags and bowls.
 Glass, ceramic tiles and lavender hearts.

-And last but not least a stunning exhibition of photographs of 'the locals' by Richard Hanson called The High Life.
-If you've ever visited Hawes I'm sure you'll recognise at least one or two faces.
+And last but not least a stunning exhibition of photographs of 'the locals' by Richard Hanson called The High Life. .
 Click here to see the photos in close up and more of Richards exciting work.

 I hope you enjoyed our little day trip.
 Unfortunately I didn't get a photo of Annes pride and joy...a very fancy, all singing, all dancing coffee machine!
 And I couldn't resist this last picture, lots new lambkins skipping about our fields.
 Aaaaah :)